travis-ci/docs-travis-ci-com/user/deployment/pages.md

 ---

-> Deploying to GitHub Pages uses `git push --force` to overwrite the history on the *target* branch, so make sure you only deploy to a branch used for that specific purpose, such as `gh-pages`.
-It is *possible* to disable this "force push" behavior by setting `keep-history` option to `true`.
+> Deploying to GitHub Pages uses `git push --force` to overwrite the history on the *target* branch, so make sure you only deploy to a branch used for that specific purpose, such as `gh_pages`.
+It is *possible* to disable this "force push" behavior by setting `keep_history` option to `true`.

 Travis CI can deploy your static files to [GitHub Pages](https://pages.github.com/) after a successful build.